Tanz0rz/haxe-fmod/README.md

 Inside the `example-project` folder, you will find a simple game from the [HaxeFlixel flixel-demos repo](https://tanneris.me/haxe-flixel-demos) that I converted over to use FMOD.
 It has a multi-layer song that responds to the player collecting coins.
 All sound effects in this game have multiple versions that are picked randomly when triggered by the player.
 Explore the project and code to get a hands-on feel for how to leverage this project.

-If you are you developing in VSCode and want auto-complete and import suggestions (assuming you have this all setup), make sure to open the `EZPlatofmrer` folder with VSCode so that the example project's `Project.xml` file is at the root of your VSCode's Explorer side bar.
+If you are developing in VSCode and want auto-complete and import suggestions while looking at the example project (assuming you have this all setup), open the `EZPlatofmrer` folder with VSCode so that the example project's `Project.xml` file is at the root of your VSCode's Explorer side bar.

 ## Testing This Library